 These standing orders are made pursuant to Schedule 2 of the Human Tissue Act 2004 ("the HT Act").
-Subject to the provisions of the HT Act and Regulations made under it, these standing orders will regulate the procedure of the Authority and of its Committees as appropriate.
+Subject to the provisions of the HT Act and Regulations made under it, these standing orders will regulate the operations of the Board of the Human Tissue Authority and of its Committees.